Learn more about the 2023 Virtual Exchange Grant Competition here.

-A: The Stevens Initiative aims to fund programs that reach young people who are elementary or primary school-aged through post-graduate age of 35.
-The Stevens Initiative recognizes that working with some populations, such as a community college population in the United States, may involve non-traditional students who are over the age of 35.
+A: The Initiative aims to fund programs that reach young people who are elementary or primary school-aged through post-graduate age of 35.
+The Initiative recognizes that working with some populations, such as a community college population in the United States, may involve non-traditional students who are over the age of 35.
 If the proposed program is integrated into a course, an individual or a small number of students should not be excluded from participating in the program.
-If a proposed program is open enrollment, in which young people are getting involved on their own, implementers should consider ways to ensure the applicant pool is comprised of age-appropriate participants.
+If a proposed program is open enrollment, in which young people are getting involved on their own, implementers should consider ways to ensure the applicant pool is composed of age-appropriate participants.

-Q: The guidelines say that the Stevens Initiative will collect information about youth participants in the programs it supports.
+Q: The guidelines say that the Initiative will collect information about youth participants in the programs it supports.
 How will that information be used?

-A: The Stevens Initiative will collect contact information for each participant in the programs supported through these grants.
+A: The Initiative will collect contact information for each participant in the programs supported through these grants.
 The information will be used to share information from the Initiative about learning and networking opportunities that are part of the Initiative alumni engagement activities.
 The information will also be used to invite alumni to “opt in” to the U.S. Department of State’s alumni community and deidentified information will be used to assess the reach of the Initiative.
 Information will be kept securely.
 The Initiative acknowledges that collecting participant data may pose challenges; if this is applicable to your proposed program, please describe the situation in the proposal and the Initiative will be in touch with applicants who are put forward for funding.